wongxingjun/LXCManager/README.md

 VManager
 ========

 ##Introduction
-A simple `LXC`(Linux Container) managing system implemented with Python.
-You can download it for personal non-commercial use.
+A simple `LXC`(Linux Container) management system implemented with Python.You can download it for personal non-commercial use.

 ##Environment requirements:
 - [LXC-1.0.0-alpha](https://www.linuxcontainers.org)
 - [libvirt-0.9.8](http://libvirt.org)